wy-luke/StableDiffusion-Installer-For-Mac/README.md

    eval $(/opt/homebrew/bin/brew shellenv)
    ```

-2. Use [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html), which is a tiny version of the [mamba](https://mamba.readthedocs.io/en/latest/index.html#), as python related package and environment manager instead of Conda.
+2. Use [micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html), which is a tiny version of the [mamba](https://mamba.readthedocs.io/en/latest/index.html#), as Python related package and environment manager instead of Conda.

    Compared to Conda, it has no base environment (empty) nor default version of Python, meaning that it won't interfere or contaminate your system's Python environment at all.
 Additionally, it's significantly faster.